 Sen. Feinstein dials back statement that Trump could be 'good president,' after backlash

-Democratic Sen. Dianne Feinstein’s created a small uproar Tuesday after telling a San Francisco audience that if President Trump "can learn and change," he could “be a good president.”
+Democratic Sen. Dianne Feinstein created a small uproar Tuesday after telling a San Francisco audience that if President Trump "can learn and change," he could “be a good president.”

 The conciliatory language didn’t last long.